azizortukov/Student_and_Group_CRUD_JSP/README.md

 # Student and Group CRUD JSP Project

 This project is a Java web application for managing students and groups using JSP (JavaServer Pages) technology.
-It provides CRUD (Create, Read, Update, Delete) functionality for both students and groups, with features including secure admin pages, login functionality with remember me option, and cascading deletion of students when a group is deleted.
+It provides CRUD (Create, Read, Update, Delete) functionality for both students and groups, with features including secure admin pages, login functionality with remember me option, cascading deletion of students when a group is deleted, and password encryption using bcrypt.

 ## Technologies Used